 By order issued January 11, 2023, FERC authorized a request filed by Transco to modify its gas pipeline system to increase its capacity by 829,400 Dth/day (.8 BCF/day) from the north east on its Leidy line to points in Pennsylvania, New Jersey and Maryland.
-Transco planned to have service available at the end of the fourth quarter of 2023.266 In order to increase the capacity on the pipeline for this project Transco installed about 36 miles of new pipe, a new electric compressor station and modified five existing compressor stations.
-By letter dated July 26, 2024, FERC authorized Transco to commence service with facilities associated with the Regional Energy Expansion Project.267 The 829,400 Dth/Day would be enough to supply about five combined cycle power plants.268 On March 13, 2023, the New Jersey Division of Rate Counsel and New Jersey Conservation Foundation, et al., sought review in the United States Court of Appeals for the District of Columbia Circuit.269 The appeal primarily argues that FERC ignored evidence that "clearly demonstrated that the state of New Jersey does not need and will not benefit from the Project's capacity."270 On July 30, 2024, the United States Court of Appeals for the District of Columbia Circuit vacated and remanded the Certificate Orders.271 On September 6, 2024 Transco filed an Application for Temporary Emergency Certificate so they could continue to provide service while this matter is resolved on remand.272 Both PJM and the MMU submitted comments supporting the application.273
+Transco planned to have service available at the end of the fourth quarter of 2023.271 In order to increase the capacity on the pipeline for this project Transco will install about 36 miles of new pipe, a new electric compressor station and modify five existing compressor stations.
+Transco originally expected the completion date of the project to be the end of 2024.272 In a letter from Transco to FERC dated July 12, 2024, Transco requested permission to place the remaining parts of the project into service as early as July 30, 2024.273 In a letter dated July 26, 2024, FERC granted Transco's request to place into service facilities associated with the Regional Energy Expansion Project.274 The 829,400 Dth/Day would be enough to supply about five combined cycle power plants.275 On March 13, 2023, the New Jersey Division of Rate Counsel and New Jersey Conservation Foundation, et al., sought review in the United States Court of Appeals for the District of Columbia Circuit.276 The appeal primarily argues that FERC ignored evidence that "clearly demonstrated that the state of New Jersey does not need and will not benefit from the Project's capacity."277 The matter is pending before the Court.